OpenSourceBrain/PospischilEtAl2008/README.md

 ![Rebound](Rebound.png)

-Figure produced with NEURON_ORIG LTS Cell with gcabar_it = 0.0012 and input current -0.1 amp
+Figure produced with NEURON_ORIG LTS Cell with gcabar_it = 0.0012 and input current = -0.1

 ### Model Versions